strapi/documentation/docusaurus/docs/dev-docs/configurations.md

 <ProjectStructureConfigFiles />

-<em style={captionStyle}>The block above is an excerpt from the project structure.
+<em style={{fontSize: '12px'}}>The block above is an excerpt from the project structure.
 You can click on any file name in purple to read the corresponding documentation.
 Visit the <a href="/dev-docs/project-structure">project structure page</a> for the full version.</em>

 ## Base configurations